golang/vulndb/doc/format.md

   vulnerability entirely superseded by the report for A.
 * `NOT_A_VULNERABILITY`: While a CVE or GHSA has been assigned, there is no known vulnerability associated with it.
+* `LEGACY_FALSE_POSITIVE`: This is the label used for excluded reports that were marked as false positive in the initial triage process (in 2020), before we stored excluded reports in the repo.
+This label must not be used for any new reports.

 ## Example Reports